Stocks Climb on Strong Retail Earnings--Update

 On Friday, Federal Reserve Chairman Jerome Powell speaks in Jackson Hole, Wyo., at the Fed's annual economic policy symposium.
 Several investors warned that markets could grow more turbulent as investors analyzed these comments.
 The Fed has been a primary driver for markets in recent weeks.

-Investors sold traditionally safer assets like Treasurys ahead of the minutes release, sending the yield on the 10-year to 1.561% Wednesday, according to Tradeweb, from 1.557% on Tuesday.
+The yield on the 10-year U.S. Treasury note was 1.562% Wednesday, according to Tradeweb, unchanged from before the release of the minutes and from 1.557% on Tuesday.

 "Right now we're kind of experiencing the calm before the storm," said Bryce Doty, senior portfolio manager at Sit Investment Associates, cautioning that markets could grow rocky.